paulroberts68/DevEx-Road-Map/_pages/ag_create_env.md

 Transforming or transitioning to an agile scrum mindset takes time and effort.
 Your team needs to be included in the dialogue when creating the vision, values and actions necessary to support your new working paradyme.
 One of the best methods for ensuring this happens is to employ and organizational design strategy.
 An explanation of how organizational design works can be found at the OD Network.[ADD LINK]

 ##Checklist
-* Your ADM must be supportive.
+* Get your ADM on board.
-* There must be an executive sponsor at the Executive Director level.
+* Get an executive sponsor at the Executive Director level.
-* You must develop a vision for your agile transformation i.e. what is the value proposition for your organization?
+* Develop a vision for your agile transformation i.e. what is the value proposition for your organization?
 (Refer to the Business Model Canvas for ideas).
-* You must have a dedicated self-organizing team.Ensure that your team will have access to a system like GitHub, ZenHub, JIRA or Trello so that traceability and transparency can occur.
+* Facilitate a dedicated self-organizing team.
+That is, ensure that your team will have access to a system such as GitHub, ZenHub, JIRA or Trello so that traceability and transparency can occur.
 * Engage your finance team to gain support for flexible team scaling on a time and materials basis.
 * Work with your organization's management teams and share your vision and goals.
-* You need to choose a methodology i.e. Scrum, Kanban.
+* Choose a methodology i.e. Scrum, Kanban.
-* You need to determine one metric that you’re going to track i.e. velocity
+* Determine one metric that you’re going to track i.e. velocity
-* Foster an environment that accepts user centric or human centered design (the Luma institute or Ideo.org  provide examples of this).
+* Foster an environment that accepts user-centric or human-centered design.
+See the [Luma institute](https://www.luma-institute.com/) or [Ideo.org](https://www.ideo.org/) for examples of this.

 ##Identify Stakeholders in Your Organization